 Time Tracking Needs for Hospitality

-- Track multiple employee types and locations
+- Track time for multiple employee types and locations

 - Online trade boards let employees pick up extra hours without back-and-forth texting

-Time Tracking Needs For Healthcare
+Time Tracking Software Needs for Healthcare

 - Certifications tracking

 - Online shift-swapping with or without manager employee monitoring

 - Auto-alerts for no-shows and encroaching overtime